 STEP 1: Hard boil eggs.
 Cook eggs, peel and chop.
 See section below on how to make perfect hard boiled eggs.

 STEP 2: Prepare potatoes.
 Peel and cut the potatoes into medium size pieces.
 Add them to a large pot and cover with cold water.
-Add 1 tablespoon of salt to water.
+Add 1 tbsp of salt to water.

 STEP 3: Cook potatoes.
 Bring potatoes to a boil and reduce to medium heat.
 Simmer until the potatoes are fork tender, about 15 minutes.
 Drain and let cool.